instadeepai/Mava/mava/advanced_usage/README.md

 ## Data recording from a PPO system
 We include here an example of an advanced use case with Mava: recording experience data from a PPO system, which can then be used for offline MARL—e.g. using the [OG-MARL](https://github.com/instadeepai/og-marl) framework.
 This functionality is demonstrated in `mava/advanced_usage/ff_ippo_rware_store_experience.py`, and uses [Flashbax](https://github.com/instadeepai/flashbax)'s `Vault` feature.

-Firstly, a vault must be created using on the structure of an experience buffer.
+Firstly, a vault must be created using the structure of an experience buffer.
 Here, we create a dummy structure of the data we want to store:
 ```py
 # Transition structure
 dummy_flashbax_transition = {